enwikipedia-acc/waca/CONTRIBUTING.md

 ### Indentation and Braces

-* A single tab per level of indentation please.
+* Four spaces per level of indentation please.

 * Opening braces go on the next line for methods and classes, but on the same line for control structures ([PSR-1][1]).